"Picked 'em out of a hat."

 When Good Walder's Orchard was created in 383YE, it was with the stated intention that it later be raised as an inspirational tomb.
 It is past time that this were done.
 The Prosperity assembly urges the consecration of Good Walder's Orchard as an inspirational tomb, that Good Walder's teachings of hard work and virtuous rewards may drive citizens across the Empire in pursuit of true Prosperity.

-Rey Stone, Writ of Consecration, Assembly of Prosperity, Winter Solstice 385YE, Upheld (Greater Majority 260-0)
+Rey Stone, Writ of Consecration, Assembly of Prosperity, Winter Solstice 385YE, Vote: Greater Majority 260-0

 Generosity and a Big Stick